 You'd expect her to have diesel engines, but no: steam.

-The pistons themselves, pushed down from the cylinders at the top.
+The piston stroke was downward from the cylinder at the top.

 Here's the answer, sort of.
 A massive pylon.

 Did Orson Wells ever see the mighty H?
-Bets are he sure did.
+Bets are he did.
 Upstairs, there were not only news rooms but linotype rooms, interesting to visit, chat, and swipe a slug.
-The Hearst building still fronts on Market street; the press was on the block to the south.
+The Hearst building still fronts on Market street; the presses were on the block to the south.

 Erased: the Southern Pacific's nearby station at Third and Townsend.
 Built in 1914, it was demolished in the 1970s.
 Not that San Francisco was ever an important railway center, but two trains--the Daylight and the evening Lark--left here for Los Angeles everyday.
 Both were pulled by steam engines.
 So, for that matter, were the many daily commuter trains that ran to San Jose.

-A few miles south of the city, the SP had its huge Bayshore Yard, now abandoned but for a long time stacked full of rusting steam engines--the railroad's unique, huge, backward-looking, cab-ahead, articulated, compound expansion engines.
+A few miles south of the city, the SP had its huge Bayshore Yard, now abandoned but for a long time stacked full of the railroad's unique, huge, cab-ahead and articulated compound expansion engines.
 (Sorry, I left out the wheel arrangement: 4-8-8-4.)
 The engineer could see where he was going and didn't choke on his own smoke.
-The design would have been impossible with a coal-fired engine, but with oil it worked fine.
+The design would have been impossible with a coal-fired engine, but these babies ran on oil.